 Dr. Seuss' How The Grinch Stole Christmas!
 The Musical

-For all of the tale's basic simplicity, this version has a few big-scale tricks up its sleeve for visual excitement, along with the excellent cartoon-inspired sets of John Lee Beatty, Robert Morgan's delightfully inventive costumes, and the puppet wizardry of Michael Curry -- all of which make it worthy of Broadway ticket prices.
+For all of the tale's basic simplicity, this new version, directed by Matt August and supervised by its original creator/director, the great Jack O'Brien, has a few big-scale tricks up its sleeve for visual excitement -- along with the excellent cartoon-inspired sets of John Lee Beatty, Robert Morgan's delightfully inventive costumes, and the puppet wizardry of Michael Curry, all of which make it worthy of Broadway ticket prices.

 What the show could use to make it a total success is a much better score.
-The two famed songs from the cartoon (with music by Albert Hague) have been augmented by some pleasant if mostly forgettable songs by Mel Marvin and Timothy Mason.
-Perhaps the best of the lot is "It's the Thought That Counts," a sweetly funny ode to the joys and stresses of holiday shopping.
+The two famed songs from the cartoon (with music by Albert Hague) have been augmented by seven pleasant if mostly unmemorable numbers by Mel Marvin and Timothy Mason.
+Most get a reprise, and they still don't linger in the memory past the curtain call.
+More disappointing is that the score -- or really much else here -- doesn't take advantage of the first-rate adult performers, including the fabulous Kaitlin Hopkins, Michael McCormick, Price Waldman, and Jan Neuburger, who play the adult Whos.